eDNA Explorer

 Sliced Bread Design was approached by a sustainability organization and an eDNA lab based out of UC Santa Cruz to figure out how we can lower the barriers to eDNA adoption.

-eDNA (environmental DNA) is a methodology that catalogues organisms in an area by sequencing DNA from soil or water samples.
-Though powerful, this emerging methodology is facing barriers to adoption.
+Environmental DNA (eDNA) is a powerful methodology that catalogues organisms in an area by sequencing DNA from soil or water samples, but its complexity creates barriers to adoption.
 Our goal was to make eDNA accessible to scientists, researchers, and land managers.

 Skills